 - We believe that sales tax exemptions on non-production personal property, such as clothing, that reduce local revenue should not be made up by property tax increases.
-Local governments should have the option of opting out of these exemptions. - 2.
-We recommend simplification of state tax refund forms (i.e. gas tax return, sales tax). - 3.
-We believe that any taxes assessed should be based only on the per unit price of the product or service. - 4.
-We support that all local, state and federal taxes on gasoline be a flat per gallon tax, not a percentage tax. - 5.
-We support posting taxes paid on gas, separated by state, local and federal, by the gallon on gas pumps in the state. - 6.
-We recommend the elimination of the gas tax reduction program and replace it with a fuel credit program for all International Fuel Tax Agreement (IFTA) permitted vehicles. - 7.
-We recommend that sales tax on fuels be based on the wholesale price before other taxes and charges are added. - 8.
-We recommend that sales tax should not be applied on the feed and labor required in boarding brood mares. - 9.
-We recommend that agricultural workers be exempt from paying sales tax for commissary meals when the only source of food is a catering service.
+Local governments should have the option of opting out of these exemptions. - We recommend simplification of state tax refund forms (i.e. gas tax return, sales tax). - We believe that any taxes assessed should be based only on the per unit price of the product or service. - 4.
+We support that all local, state and federal taxes on gasoline be a flat per gallon tax, not a percentage tax.

-10. We support a one day, "tax free holiday" on the purchase of Christmas trees and/or evergreens materials products from New York State cut your-own Christmas tree farms.
+- 5. We support posting taxes paid on gas, separated by state, local and federal, by the gallon on gas pumps in the state. - We recommend the elimination of the gas tax reduction program and replace it with a fuel credit program for all International Fuel Tax Agreement (IFTA) permitted vehicles. - We recommend that sales tax on fuels be based on the wholesale price before other taxes and charges are added. - 8.
+We recommend that sales tax should not be applied on the feed and labor required in boarding brood mares. - We recommend that agricultural workers be exempt from paying sales tax for commissary meals when the only source of food is a catering service. - 10.
+We support a one day, "tax free holiday" on the purchase of Christmas trees and/or evergreens materials products from New York State cut your-own Christmas tree farms. - 11.
+We oppose any taxes on equipment such as robotics or drones that are designed to replace people. - 12.
+We oppose insurance corporations receiving a tax credit for investing in rural business growth funds.